Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ORG-AND-GIT.md

 [Back](./README.md)

-The Z80-Retro! project is delivered on GitHub as an opensource hardware and softfware project.
+The "Z80-Retro!" project is delivered on GitHub as an open source hardware and software project.
 As development of the project progresses, the various repositories are updated inside GitHub.
 It helps to have a basic understanding of how to use Git in this context.

 ## Z80-Retro Organisation

-The Z80-Retro Org in Github contains all the repositories (including this one) that relate to building a Z80-Retro! of your own.
+The Z80-Retro Org in Github contains all the repositories (including this one) that relate to building a "Z80-Retro!" of your own.
 In order to maintain some modicum of sanity there are multiple repositories - each dealing with a different aspect of the project.
-For example, there are hardware repositories that contain the schematics and PCB Kicad files etc and there are software repositories that contain the firmware, CP/M and other utilities.
+For example, there are hardware repositories that contain the schematics and PCB KiCAD files etc. and there are software repositories that contain the firmware, CP/M and other utilities.

 In general you will need to clone only a few of these repositories to your host PC to be productive.
-The rest of this page contains some detail on how to learn more about git, as well some resources on how the Z80-Retro! org will expect collaboration to occur should that be what you wnat to do.
+The rest of this page contains some detail on how to learn more about git, as well some resources on how the "Z80-Retro!" org will expect collaboration to occur should that be what you want to do.

 ## Using Git

 The sections below cover some of the basics.
 For a more detailed introduction to Git, GitHub and version control systems in general, it is suggested you review these resources.